-Gestational diabetes testing is usually done between 24 and 28 weeks of pregnancy.
-If you have risk factors for diabetes, your doctor may recommend that testing be done earlier in the pregnancy.
-If you have been diagnosed with gestational diabetes, you will need to be tested six to 12 weeks after giving birth to see whether the diabetes is still present.
+Gestational diabetes testing usually occurs between 24 and 28 weeks of pregnancy.
+If you have risk factors for diabetes, your doctor may recommend testing earlier in the pregnancy.
+If you receive a gestational diabetes diagnosis, you’ll need testing 6 to 12 weeks after giving birth to see whether the diabetes is still present.

-Gestational diabetes increases the risk of having a large baby, which may cause problems with delivery as well as the risk of having a baby born with hypoglycemia (low blood sugar).
-Respiratory distress, jaundice, and low calcium and magnesium levels are also more common in baby’s whose mothers have gestational diabetes.
-Finally, there is a higher risk of your baby developing diabetes later in life.
-Changing your diet is generally the first method of treatment for gestational diabetes.
+Gestational diabetes increases the risk of having a large baby, which may cause problems with delivery.
+It also increases the risk of having a baby born with hypoglycemia (low blood sugar).
+Respiratory distress, jaundice, and low calcium and magnesium levels are also more common in babies whose mothers have gestational diabetes.
+There’s a higher risk of your baby developing diabetes later in life as well.

-Testing your blood sugar after meals tells you how that meal affected your blood sugar.
-You doctor will let you know what your blood sugar levels should be.
-General recommendations are to keep sugar levels no higher than 95 mg/dL before eating, no higher than 140 mg/dL one hour after eating, and no higher than 120 mg/dL two hours after eating.
+General recommendations during pregnancy are to keep sugar levels no higher than 95 milligrams per deciliter (mg/dL) before eating or fasting, no higher than 140 mg/dL one hour after eating, and no higher than 120 mg/dL two hours after eating.

 Carbohydrates are the body’s main source of energy.

-- whole grain bread and crackers
+- whole-grain bread and oats

 - brown rice and pasta, quinoa, buckwheat, or amaranth

-- whole grain cereal
+- whole-grain cereal

-- legumes, such as black beans, or kidney beans
+- legumes, such as black beans or kidney beans

-- starchy vegetables, such as potatoes and corn.
+- starchy vegetables, such as potatoes and corn

+Most women with gestational diabetes require two to three servings of protein each day.
 One serving of protein is equal to one of the following:

-- 3 oz. of cooked meat
+- 3 ounces of cooked meat

 - 1 egg

-- ½ cup of beans
+- 1/2 cup of beans

-- 1 oz. of nuts
+- 1 ounces of nuts

 - 2 tablespoons of nut butter

-- ½ cup Greek yogurt
+- 1/2 cup of Greek yogurt

-Fats do not raise blood sugar since they do not have carbohydrates.
-However, they are a concentrated source of calories, so if you are trying to manage your weight gain, you may want to manage your fat intake.
+Fats don’t raise blood sugar because they don’t have carbohydrates.
+However, they are a concentrated source of calories.
+If you’re trying to manage your weight gain, you may want to manage your fat intake.
 Healthy fats are essential.
-Nuts, seeds, avocado, olive and canola oil, and flax seed are just a few examples of healthy fats.
+Nuts, seeds, avocado, olive and canola oil, and flax seeds are just a few examples of healthy fats.